jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 want to run that you can pinpoint which files and directories you need to update the owner for.

-Thankfully, the rallying cry of containers is to have them to one single thing, which limits the number of places we need to update.
+Thankfully, the rallying cry of containers is to have them do one single thing, which limits the number of places we need to update.
 In this image, it is not very many at all: